open-telemetry/semantic-conventions/docs/database/database-spans.md

 Back ends could, for example, use the provided identifier to determine the appropriate SQL dialect for parsing the `db.query.text`.

 When additional attributes are added that only apply to a specific DBMS, its identifier SHOULD be used as a namespace in the attribute key as for the attributes in the sections below.

+## Sanitization of `db.query.text`

+The `db.query.text` SHOULD be collected by default only if there is sanitization that excludes sensitive information.
+Sanitization SHOULD replace all literals with a placeholder value.
+Such literals include, but are not limited to, String literals, Numeric literals, Date and Time literals, Boolean literals, Interval literals, Binary literals, and Hexadecimal literals.
+The placeholder value SHOULD be `?`, unless it already has a defined meaning in the given database system, in which case the instrumentation MAY choose a different placeholder.

+Placeholders in a parametrized query SHOULD not be sanitized.
+E.g. `where id = $1` can be captured as is, and there is no need to sanitize the value `$1`.

 ## Semantic Conventions for specific database technologies